xLightsSequencer/xLights/README.txt

    -- bug (scott) Fix LOR S5 Start Layers
-   -- bug (keith) Leave Pixlite in advanced mode after upload -- bug (keith) Catch attempts to upload to the wrong version of Falcon controller -- bug (keith) Dont switch falcon away from player modes when uploading -- bug (keith) Fix several issues using FPP connect to upload to Falcon V4 -- bug (keith) Fix some Falcon V4 upload issues affecting long strings and serial output -- bug (keith) Fix falcon does not measure banks correctly if the number of ports is not divisible by 16 -- bug (keith) Fix face effect image display not respecting image transparency -- bug (keith) Fix when switching between artnet and E131 dont allow universe to be left as 0 -- bug (keith) Fix purged backups not consistently deleting files -- bug (keith) When converting from DDP to E131 with 1 channel we end up with universe size 1 2021.27 August 28, 2021
+   -- bug (keith) Leave Pixlite in advanced mode after upload -- bug (keith) Catch attempts to upload to the wrong version of Falcon controller -- bug (keith) Don't switch falcon away from player modes when uploading -- bug (keith) Fix several issues using FPP connect to upload to Falcon V4 -- bug (keith) Fix some Falcon V4 upload issues affecting long strings and serial output -- bug (keith) Fix falcon does not measure banks correctly if the number of ports is not divisible by 16 -- bug (keith) Fix face effect image display not respecting image transparency -- bug (keith) Fix when switching between artnet and E131 don't allow universe to be left as 0 -- bug (keith) Fix purged backups not consistently deleting files -- bug (keith) When converting from DDP to E131 with 1 channel we end up with universe size 1 2021.27 August 28, 2021